How to Outsmart a Meddlesome Mother-in-Law

-Time to Wake Up, Girl
+Time to Wake Up, Girl!

-When the love of your life said that solemn: "Yes, I do", little could you know that he was also saying it on the behalf of his mother---who didn't waste any time to take an active part in your marriage.
+When the love of your life said that solemn: "Yes, I do", little could you know that he was also saying it on a behalf of his mother---who didn't waste any time to take an active part in your marriage.

 Nothing looked overly suspicious about her eager help in the wedding planning and preparations.
 Actually you were so grateful for her willingness to take care of every detail.
 It also seemed alright that she asked if you guys could drop her at her home on your way to the airport for your honeymoon.